TimmaLabs/NetsExample/docs/deployment-checklist.md

 Then connect the payment terminal to the Internet via the Ethernet cable, that is, plug in the Ethernet cable to the payment terminal and a nearby router/switch.
 The merchant should have an Ethernet cable available as it's typically provided by Nets together with the payment terminal.

-### How do I update/check the version of the payment terminal software?
+### How do I update the version of the payment terminal software?

 Make sure power is turned on the terminal, swipe the merchant card on the terminal and select: